 Masada was built in the first century BC by King Herod as a palace fortress.
 He even built a side for sunrise and one for sunset!
+That’s how you build a palace, best of both worlds!

 Later, it became a haven for over 900 Jewish people fleeing the Roman siege of Jerusalem.
 Though it also is a dark and sad story as they then decided to take their own lives rather than fall into the hands of Roman soldiers.